 The risk of MS increases in the northern latitudes

 Multiple sclerosis is most common in central and northern Europe, North America as well as in the southern parts of Australia, while countries with higher exposure to sun, such as in Africa and most parts of Asia, are less affected.
 Researchers suspect a link to vitamin D metabolism: vitamin D is formed by sunlight on the skin.
-The more exposure to sun an individual has had as a child, the lower the risk of MS. Although this has been demonstrated in some scientific studies, it is not yet proven that a deficiency of vitamin D really does play a role in the development of MS.
+Although this has been demonstrated in some scientific studies, it is not yet proven that a deficiency of vitamin D really does play a role in the development of MS.